-Do not submit your organization's general website.
+In general, do not submit your organization's website.
 Only submit a website that is an essential part of the project.

 If you are including more than one website, list them all on a single PDF.

-- For each site, list the URLs for pages to be shown. - Include any necessary information on required plug-ins, passwords, or navigation paths. - Do not submit links to sites that require work samples to be downloaded (e.g., Dropbox or Google Drive), or sites that require a user account. - Ensure that links will remain active for one year following the application deadline.
+For each site, list the URLs for pages to be shown; include any necessary information on required plug-ins, passwords, or navigation paths.
+Do not submit links to sites that require work samples to be downloaded (e.g., Dropbox or Google Drive), or sites that require a user account.

-NOTE: If you provide links to works samples - audio samples, digital images, video samples, or documents - the same limits on uploaded work samples apply to those provided via links.
+NOTE: If you provide links to work samples -- audio samples, video samples, or documents -- the same limits on uploaded work samples apply to those provided via links.